 For all courses, you should register via LSF (LMU′s electronic portal).
 You obtain access to the portal with your student email and password.

-5. How do I sign up for exams?
+5. How do I register for exams?

 6. How do I sign up for the Master′s thesis?

 For more information about the registration periods in March or September and your working time (including the deadline for submitting your thesis), please visit the webpage “Termine” at LMU′s examinations office website.
-You have 20 weeks to complete writing your thesis, which should have a length of appr.
-45 to 60 pages (based on the institute′s formatting guidelines).
+You have ca. 20 weeks to complete writing your thesis, which should have a length of appr.
+45 to 60 pages (based on the institute′s formating guidelines).